-Twin Cities Geek is a local website that Briana writes for.
-The page covers several geeky aspects that range from local events, to reviews, to topics that effect the geek community.
-Briana writes for the Cosplay Positive section of the site, which delves into the social aspects of cosplay.
-She tends to write about bullying, how to deal with it, and diverse topics such as #28DaysOfBlackCosplay.
+Twin Cities Geek is a local website that I’ve written for.
+The page covers several geeky aspects that range from local events, to reviews, to topics that affect the geek community.
+If you’re looking for my movie reviews, they’ve been moved HERE!

 - The Importance of #28DaysOfBlackCosplay: In February 2015, this hashtag took social media by storm.
 Briana speaks with black cosplayers and delves into her own feelings to discuss why this movement is absolutely necessary.